-This Pollo Asado recipe is an incredible and authentic version of the classic grilled chicken commonly made in Puerto Rico, Cuba and other parts of the Caribbean.
+This Pollo Asado recipe is an incredible and authentic version of the classic roasted chicken commonly made in Puerto Rico, Cuba and other parts of the Caribbean.
 Made with bold spices and baked to juicy, flavorful perfection, this chicken is chock-full of zesty Latin flavor and fantastically moist meat.

 What makes Pollo Asado stand out is the delicious spices and herbs used.
 Latin cooking is known for its bold and exciting flavors, and this recipe is no exception!

 - White or Apple Cider Vinegar- acetic acid in vinegar breaks down meat fibers, making them more tender and flavorful.

 - Cayenne Pepper Hot Sauce- Just a few dashes adds a subtle, yet necessary kick!

 - Ground Oregano- if you can get your hands on it, Mexican oregano works best; it has lemon and citrus flavors as well as some tones of licorice.
 I find that Mexican oregano pairs beautifully with latin dishes.
 Both regular ground oregano or dried oregano will also work!